Illia Kovtun: 2020

-Senior
+Senior gymnastics career

 2021

 Kovtun turned senior in 2021 and made his senior international debut at the 2021 European Championships.
 He won the bronze medal in the all-around competition behind Nikita Nagornyy and David Belyavskiy.
 Kovtun next competed at the World Challenge Cups in Varna and Cairo; he picked up five gold medals and two bronze medals.

 Due to the postponement of the 2020 Summer Olympics, Kovtun was age-eligible to compete at them in 2021.
 He was named to represent Ukraine alongside Petro Pakhnyuk, Igor Radivilov, and Yevhen Yudenkov.
 They qualified to the team final and individually Kovtun qualified to the all-around final.
 During the team final Kovtun competed on floor exercise, pommel horse, parallel bars, and high bar, contributing towards Ukraine's seventh-place finish.
 During the all-around final Kovtun finished 11th.

 After the Olympic Games Kovtun returned to competition at the World Challenge Cups in Koper and Mersin where he picked up an additional gold and bronze medal and three silvers.
 He ended up winning the series titles on floor exercise, pommel horse, and parallel bars.

 In October Kovtun competed at the 2021 World Championships where he won the all-around bronze medal behind Zhang Boheng and Hashimoto Daiki.
 Additionally he placed seventh on horizontal bar.
 He next competed at the Arthur Gander Memorial where he placed third behind Yul Moldauer and Nikita Nagornyy.
 Kovtun then competed at the Swiss Cup where he was partnered with Yelyzaveta Hubareva; they finished second behind the Russian team of Nagornyy and Angelina Melnikova.

 In December Kovtun was awarded with the title Merited Master of Sports of Ukraine.